 We currently intend to distribute in the form of cash dividends, a minimum of 90% of our ordinary income and short-term capital gains, if any, on a quarterly basis to our stockholders in the form of monthly dividends.
 We intend to retain long-term capital gains and treat them as deemed distributions for tax purposes.
 We report the estimated tax characteristics of each distribution when declared while the actual tax characteristics of distributions are reported annually to each stockholder on Form 1099 - DIV.
 There is no assurance that we will achieve investment results or maintain a tax status that will permit any specified level of cash distributions or year-to-year increases in cash distributions.
 At the option of a holder of record of common stock, all cash distributions can be reinvested automatically under our dividend reinvestment plan in additional whole and fractional shares.
-A stockholder whose shares are held in the name of a broker or other nominee should contact the broker or nominee regarding participation in our dividend reinvestment plan on the stockholder's behalf.
-See "Risk Factors - We will be subject to corporate-level tax if we are unable to satisfy Code requirements for RIC qualification;" "Dividend Reinvestment Plan;" and "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.
+A stockholder whose shares are held in the name of a broker or other nominee should contact the broker or nominee regarding participation in our dividend reinvestment Plan, in addition in our dividend reinvestment Plan, and "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.

 Our common stock is quoted on The NASDAQ Global Select Market under the symbol "GLAD."
 Our common stock has historically traded at prices both above and below its net asset value.
 There can be no assurance, however, that any premium to net asset value will be attained or maintained.
-As of , , we had [ ] stockholders of record.
+As of , we had [] stockholders of record.